" "

 Which NBN speed tiers deliver the best internet speeds?

 The NBN 50 speed tier is the most popular speed in Australia, so download speeds of around 50Mbps can generally be considered ‘good’.
 This should be more than enough for a decent amount of evening web browsing, social media and video streaming at a high standard, and it is also the fastest speed available to most NBN connection types.
 The NBN 12 and NBN 25 speed tiers should be equally capable of meeting your more basic internet needs, but in an effort to strike the best balance between speed performance and price, NBN 50 can reasonably be considered the way to go.
+If faster speeds equal the best speeds to you, then NBN 1000 would offer the best internet speeds on the NBN.

 Choosing the best NBN plan for you